wedeling/EasySurrogate/README.md

  + `/gray_scott`: reduced surrogates for a reaction diffusion equation.
 This applies the data compression technique to the two-dimensional gray-scott equations.

- + `/gray_scott_muscle`: this is basicaly the same tutorial as above, only the coupling with the reduced surrogates and the reaction diffusion equations is performed using MUSCLE3.
+ + `/gray_scott_muscle`: this is basically the same tutorial as above, only the coupling with the reduced surrogates and the reaction diffusion equations is performed using MUSCLE3.